IS Decisions logo

 If it is confirmed that a company-issued device (phone or laptop) was stolen, UserLock can deny access to that device by restricting its IP address to any remote system.

-• Managing access based on operational shifts
+• Manage access based on operational shifts

 If an organization has clear and defined working shifts, UserLock can be configured to automatically restrict employee access once their shift has ended and allow access to employees just starting their shift.

-• Denying access to compromised credentials
+• Deny access to compromised credentials

 If it was established that an employee negligently submitted their login credentials to a credentials-harvesting phishing scam, UserLock can deny that users’ access until the credentials compromise has been alleviated.